Gilbertobal/OldBot/README.md

-# OldBot for Tibia 11 and below - Do not use on Real Tibia, BattlEye is banning OldBot (probably some type of "blacklist").
+# OldBot for Tibia 11 and below - Do not use on Real Tibia, BattlEye is banning OldBot.
 # Status: development currently stopped due to no motivation to go on :(
 # Want a tool to make some speficic things on Tibia?
 I can make it for you!

+#Another tools that you can use on Real Tibia - compiled with your own custom name to avoid ban:
+    - Slime Trainer
+    - Health/Mana Healer
+    - Auto Reconnect(even on server save)

-#Features List:
+# Features List:

     - *Cavebot* - Development currently stopped.
     - Auto Reconnect(even on server save)